STUDY TIPS & ASSESSMENT EXAM

 b)

-A weekly face-to-face status meeting with key stakeholders until key issues have been resolved
+with key stakeholders until key issues have been resolved

 c)